-Alzheimer’s disease and memory problem risks may be lowered by eating baked and broiled fish.
+Alzheimer’s disease and memory loss risk may be lowered by eating baked and broiled fish.
 Study author Nikolaos Scarmeas said, “While it’s not easy to measure the level of beta-amyloid deposits in the brain in this type of study, it is relatively easy to measure the levels of beta-amyloid in the blood, which, to a certain degree, relates to the level in the brain.”

 The study included 1,219 people over the age of 65, free of dementia, who provided information regarding their diet and had their blood tested for beta-amyloids.
 The researchers specifically looked at 10 nutrients with regards to cognitive function.